sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/indexed-ranking.md

 ## Result Ranking

+There are two main components to a search result's rank: the strength of the query's match with the file, and static signals representing the file's importance.

-Zoekt creates a [score for a match](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/zoekt%24+matchScore&patternType=literal) based on a few heuristics.
+Zoekt creates a [match score for a query](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/zoekt%24+matchScore&patternType=literal) based on a few heuristics.
 In order of importance:

 - It matches a symbol, such as an exact match on the name of a class.
 - The match is at the start or end of a symbol.
 For example if you search for `Indexed`, then a class called `IndexedRepo` will score more highly than one named `NonIndexedRepo`.
 - It partially matches a symbol.
 Symbols are a sign of something important, so any overlap is better than none.
 - It matches a full word.
 For example, if you search `rank`, then `result rank` will score more highly than `ranked list`.
 - It partially matches a word.
 For example, if you search `rank`, then `result rank` will score more highly than `ranked list`.
+- The number of query components that match the file content (in the case of OR queries).

+In terms of static file signals, Zoekt uses the repository priority and file order (described in the next section).

-If code intel ranks are being calculated from [SCIP data](/code_navigation/explanations/precise_code_navigation.md), then we add these ranks as an important signal.
-A file's rank is based on the number inbound references from any other file in the available code graph, representing how widely-used and important the file is to the codebase (similar to PageRank in web search).
+In addition, if code intel ranks are being calculated from [SCIP data](/code_navigation/explanations/precise_code_navigation.md), then Zoekt incorporates these as an important file signal.
+A file's rank is based on the number inbound references from any other file in the available code graph, representing how widely-used and important the file is to the codebase.
+This is inspired by PageRank in web search, which considers a website to be more authoritative if it has a large number of inbound links from other authoritative sites.
 See [this guide](./precise-ranking.md) on how to enable the background job to produce these ranks.

-We also incorporate smaller signals based on the repository and file order (described in the next section), as well as the number of query components that match (in the case of OR queries).

 ## Ordering files within the index